A delicious and comforting low carb potato soup packing awesome nutrition and ready in under 30 mins! Great for cold or rainy days.

 - Peel and chop the potatoes into 1-inch pieces.
 Rinse and set aside.

-- Cut the leeks where the white portion turns green.
-Discard the greens.
-Cut the roots off the whites.
-Slice them in half, lengthwise, then chop into half-moons.
-Rinse thoroughly in a colander, then set aside.
+- Cut the leeks where the white portion turns green, and cut the roots off the whites.
+Discard the greens and roots.
+Slice the white leeks in half, lengthwise, then chop into half-moons.
+Rinse thoroughly in a colander while breaking apart by hand, then set aside.

 - Transfer half the contents of the pot to a high-power blender.
-Add half of the remaining broth, and half of the heavy cream.
+Add 1 cup of broth, and ¼ cup of heavy cream.
 Blend, starting on low and slowly increasing speed until well blended.
-Transfer to a bowl.Blend the remaining soup contents from the pot, along with the remaining broth, and cream.
+Transfer to a bowl.Repeat for the remaining soup contents in the pot.
 Combine with the first batch and stir.
 Ready to serve.

 - Makes 8 cups.
 8 servings per recipe.
 Each serving = 1 cup.

-- To make it even lower carb, swap out any amount of the potato for cauliflower.
+- To make it even lower carb, swap out any amount of the potato for cauliflower or leeks.
+Cauliflower has less carbs than leeks.

 Sue